 Study Abroad adds an invaluable dimension to your academic, cultural and professional development and may provide an advantage in an increasingly competitive job market.
 First-hand experience of other countries and cultures provides a clearer understanding of our common human heritage, our own society and culture and our place in the global community.

-The 2013 program will be May 18-28, 2013.
+The 2014 program will be May 17-27, 2014.
 Students must submit a completed application to participate with a receipt for payment of the $200 non-refundable deposit to the College of Business Administration Dean’s Office by Dec.
-14. Late applications will be accepted through March 11, 2013, if space is available, with a $250 non-refundable late fee.
-Applications are available in the College of Business Administration Dean’s office in 106 White Hall or may be downloaded below.
+13. Late applications will be accepted through March 11, 2014, if space is available, with a $250 non-refundable late fee.
+Applications are available in the Accounting Department office in 133 Powell Hall or may be downloaded below.